Source code for tools

 # ------------------------------------------------------------------ # Schema export & caching # ------------------------------------------------------------------

 [docs] def get_openai_tools(self) -> list[dict[str, Any]]: """Return tool definitions in the OpenAI function-calling JSON format.
-Returns an empty list when no tools are registered, which means the ``tools`` parameter can be omitted from the API call. """ self._ensure_cache() return list(self._openai_tools_cache)
+Returns an empty list when no tools are registered, which means the ``tools`` parameter can be omitted from the API call. """ with self._lock: self._ensure_cache_unlocked() return list(self._openai_tools_cache)